 Upton and Shimkus Welcome Blue Ribbon Commission's Recommendations on Nuclear Waste, Announce HearingJanuary 26, 2012 | Press Release

-WASHINGTON, DC - U.S. House Energy and Commerce Committee Chairman Fred Upton (R-MI) and Communications and Technology Subcommittee Chairman Greg Walden (R-OR) today welcomed the Federal Communications Commission's announcement that it is eliminating the Fairness Doctrine from the Code of Federal Regulations.
+WASHINGTON, DC - Energy and Commerce Committee Chairman Fred Upton (R-MI) and Environment and the Economy Subcommittee Chairman John Shimkus (R-IL) today welcomed the final report from the Blue Ribbon Commission on America's Nuclear Future.

 WASHINGTON, DC - Leading members of the U.S.

 State of the Union Reaction Continues: Although the President Kept Mum on Keystone XL, Energy and Commerce Members Continue Holding Him Accountable for Failure to Say Yes to JobsJanuary 25, 2012 | Press Release

 WASHINGTON, DC - Responding to President Obama's State of the Union address, members of the Energy and Commerce committee last night underscored the harmful consequences of the president's decision to reject the permit for the Keystone XL pipeline, a project that would bring 20,000 direct jobs and significant new energy security to America with no cost to taxpayers.